doedje/jquery.soap/doc/options.md

 ----------
 type: **function(SOAPEnvelope)**

 Callback function which passes back the SOAPEnvelope object prior to the $.ajax call.
-Returning **false** in the `beforeSend` function will cancel the request.
+From version 1.4.0 returning **false** in the `beforeSend` function will cancel the request.
 ```
 $.soap({
 	beforeSend: function(SOAPEnvelope) {